Glencoe Dethatching Lawn Services

 - Moss growth in shaded, moist areas

-- Drought stress during dry periods If you notice these indicators, dethatching is likely needed, but always avoid working on saturated clay to prevent severe soil compaction.
+If you notice these indicators, dethatching is likely needed.
+Always avoid dethatching when soils are saturated to prevent severe rutting and compaction.

 Glencoe Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas